 24-Hour Urine Test

 To help determine kidney health, you may be instructed to carry out a 24-hour urine test.
-In this test you will need to collect all urine you eliminate in a 24 hour period.
+In these urologic tests, you will need to collect all urine you eliminate in a 24-hour period.
 This collection will then be analyzed to check for normal levels of specific substances within the urine.

 A cystoscopy is the insertion of a small telescope through the urethra and into the bladder to search for and diagnose abnormalities and problems.
 This test is more invasive than the others and requires local anesthesia.